 Continuous Improvement is not just a method or a process, it is an outcome, and therefore it is:

-Imagine the impact if everyone in your organisation contributed incremental improvements on a regular basis, realising hundreds or thousands of small improvements over the course of a year, delighting your customers?
+Why should leaders dedicate their time to Continuous Improvement (CI)?
+Imagine the impact if everyone in your organisation contributed incremental improvements on a regular basis, realising hundreds or thousands of small improvements over the course of a year, delighting your customers.

 Your customers’ expectations are adapting faster than ever before.
 What improvements can you make to meet, or even better, exceed their expectations of cost, quality, range, and timing?